 And naturally there will be many other households and individuals earning way above this level.
 When we look at the education of their children, many are opting for private education over state education systems which in countries such as Zambia, are just about coping due to numerous solvable challenges.

 In the minds of virtually all respected commentators, the economic progress being experienced by the continent’s middle class is all good news for the continent’s populace.
 They often cite the benefits of strong local demand for local products, a widening tax revenue base and job creation undertaken by entrepreneurs.
-It is worth pointing out however that rising living standards and increased consumption often lead to the middle classes in many countries (not just developing countries) consuming more imported products and not local products necessarily.
+It’s worth pointing out, however, that rising living standards and increased consumption often lead to the middle classes in many countries (not just developing ones) to consume more imported products over local ones.

-Many African countries, including my own, did away with the socialist economic model that was synonymous with the one-party state 20-25 years ago.
-Many of our Independence leaders had held on to that model unswervingly since Independence in the 1960s and 70s.
-By the late 1980s and early 1990s, it became clear that the model was just not working.
+Just over two decades ago, many African countries, including my own, did away with the socialist economic model that was synonymous with the one-party state.
+Many of our Independence leaders had held on to that model unswervingly since Independence in the 60s and 70s.
+By the late 80s and early 90s, it became clear that the model was just not working.
 Strikes and protests became the order of the day.
 But with a new generation of African leaders came widespread change and the arrival of democracy and economic liberalisation.
 Some of Zambia’s state-owned enterprises, most famously its mining giant ZCCM (Zambia Consolidated Copper Mines), moved from public to private hands.
 The mines were now going to be run not directly in the interests of the people of Zambia but primarily for profit for their new private shareholders.

 As the 20th century drew to a close, it became more obvious to people that they were living in a new economic era.
 I speak about Zambia particularly here but about the continent more generally.
 Government policies encouraged investment, primarily foreign but increasingly domestic too.
 It became an era where you did not have to wait to be employed, but you could start your own business and be an employer.
 An era where you did not have to rent a house all your life, but you could actually buy or build one and pass it on to your children as part of their inheritance.
 It was now an era where you did not have to feel bad about becoming financially successful, you just went ahead and did it.
 The American Dream, or something akin to it, was well and truly alive…in Africa!